Ai Marketing

 • On-page optimization using AI: Analyzes top-performing pages and suggests real-time improvements to metadata, structure, and internal links.

 • Content generation and strategy planning: In tools like Scalenut, AI maps topic clusters, detects content gaps, and recommends formats based on current SERP trends.
+These capabilities complement traditional keyword research approaches by adding a layer of search intent analysis that manual research can't match.

 Scalenut’s keyword planner dashboard